calyxir/calyx/docs/tools/exp-generator.md

 ```
 e^x = 1 + x + x^2/2! + x^3/3! + ... + x^n/n!
 ```
-where `n` is the nth order or degree of the series.
+where `n` is the nth degree or order of the polynomial.

 The `gen_exp.py` file contains the entire program required to generate an entire Calyx program.
 The `main` component contains